Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 These are:

-—looking for free moisture at the time of degassing the cylinder whilst in an inverted position and prior to valve removal.
+—looking for free moisture when degassing the cylinder whilst in an inverted position and before valve removal.
 If any moisture is present, the cylinder shall be rendered unserviceable;

 —looking for contamination, e.g. rust from the water used after the hydraulic test.
-If rust contamination is observed in the hydraulic test fluid, the cylinder shall be rendered unserviceable.
+The cylinder shall be rendered unserviceable if rust contamination is observed in the hydraulic test fluid.

 9 Supplementary tests

-Where there is doubt concerning the type and/or severity of a defect found on visual inspection, additional tests or methods of examination shall be applied, e.g. ultrasonic techniques, check weighing or other non-destructive tests.
+Where there is doubt concerning the type and severity of a defect found on visual inspection, additional tests or examination methods shall be applied, e.g. ultrasonic techniques, check weighing or other non-destructive tests.
 Only when all doubts are eliminated may the cylinder be further processed (see Annex B).4

 10 Inspection of cylinder neck